Vienen: Reviews

-Emily VanDerWerff from The A.V.
+Emily St. James from The A.V.
 Club named the episode one of the "10 must-see episodes" of The X-Files, and wrote that it "abruptly makes the series’ alien-conspiracy storyline relevant again."
 Her review concludes, "[i]t's a fine example of a show past its glory days, nevertheless finding a way to make itself relevant again."
-VanDerWerff later awarded the episode an "A−" and praised—in addition to its refreshing take on the alien mythology—the episode's location, noting that the oil rig's "isolation and man-made island status, was definitely the sort of place that would look and feel different from just about every other episode of the show."
+S. James later awarded the episode an "A−" and praised—in addition to its refreshing take on the alien mythology—the episode's location, noting that the oil rig's "isolation and man-made island status, was definitely the sort of place that would look and feel different from just about every other episode of the show."
 She also applauded the dynamic between Mulder and Doggett, and wrote that the episode successfully was a way for "David Duchovny and Fox Mulder to pass the torch to Robert Patrick and John Doggett."

 Not all reviews were positive.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two stars out of five and wrote that the installment's return to the black oil mythos seemed "out of date".
 They also wrote that Mulder and Doggett are "good at running away, which doesn't give either of them much dignity."
 Paula Vitaris from Cinefantastique gave the episode a negative review and awarded it one-and-a-half stars out of four.
 She wrote, "as action-adventure, 'Veinen' is so-so.
 Except for the big 'money shot' explosion at the end, it doesn't exploit the possibilities of the physical location."
 Meghan Deans of Tor.com ultimately concluded that "while 'Vienen' works hard to hit its marks—a classic villain, a battle of dudes—it can’t measure up to all that’s come before it."
 She surmised that "the transfer [from Mulder to Doggett] is functional, but the transfer is hollow."
 She did, however, applaud the return of the black oil.